-Because Hart Cunningham wants to give all Americans a chance to realize their full potential, his administration will be committed to the belief that no American should live in poverty.
-When in office, Hart Cunningham will redirect resources away from wasteful programs that do not benefit Americans.
-Approved by the current administration the US will spend 1.7 trillion to expand a nuclear arsenal that is excessive use of taxpayer’s money; some of these funds can address poverty on a national level.
-As long as America is military might remain unrivaled, a better use of defense budget helping Americans who struggle to make ends meet in social programs that solve poverty.
+Once in office, Cunningham will redirect resources away from wasteful programs that do not benefit Americans.
+Approved by the current administration, the U.S. will spend $1.7 trillion to expand a nuclear arsenal that is an excessive use of taxpayer money.
+A portion of these funds will be redirected to address poverty on a national level.
+As long as America’s military might remains unrivaled, using the defense budget excess to assist Americans who struggle to make ends meet via social programs would be ideal.

-The Cunningham administration believes the new tax rates for America’s wealthiest individuals and corporation is bad for the country.
-As the affluent and corporations become more prosperous with the further tax cuts, our nation is becoming less stable within our borders with increased poverty.
-Through legislation of a single-payer health care system, plus increased funding to the WIC, the ACA, and other programs that assist the poor we will stabilize the nation and begin to realize prosperity for all.
+The Cunningham Administration also believes the new tax rates for America’s wealthiest individuals and corporations are bad for the country as a whole.
+As affluent individuals and corporations benefit from the current tax cuts, our nation is experiencing social insecurity due to increased levels of poverty.
+Through legislation of a single-payer healthcare system, and increased funding to the WIC, the ACA, and other programs that assist the poor, we will stabilize the nation and begin to realize prosperity for all.

-The Cunningham administration is also committed to increasing public spending on education, for no other form of federal investment has proven as effective at bringing Americans out of poverty and into the middle class through quality public education.
-Presently, the United States is missing a chance to invest in children who live in poverty: on average, public schools spend $1,200 less per student in poor districts than in rich ones.
-Doing so further reinforces the gap between the rich and poor, The Cunningham administration will direct more funds to school districts that serve poor communities.
+The Cunningham Administration is also committed to increasing public spending on education.
+No other form of federal investment has proven as effective in bringing Americans out of poverty and into the middle class as quality public education.
+On average, public schools spend $1,200 less per student in poor districts than rich ones, only furthering the gap between rich and poor.
+The Cunningham Administration will direct more funds to school districts that serve poor communities.
 When all American children have quality public education, regardless of their parents’ income, the nation as a whole will benefit.
-Increased investment in public education and public assistance programs will be just two parts of the Cunningham administration, fight against poverty.
-In addition to substantial education reform, the plan is to invest in increased numbers of clinics that offer free, preventive care, prenatal care and addiction services.
-Doing so is an urgent need because the United States currently ranks last in maternal mortality rates among developed nations.
-In addition, the opioid crisis has our country is in an emergency state and needs strong leadership direction.
-Time

-Finally, Hart Cunningham realizes you cannot fight economic inequality without challenging racial bias.
-Because white job applicants presently receive more callbacks than black job applicants do, the Cunningham administration will increase enforcement of America’s employment discrimination laws.
-Incarceration linked to poverty and lack of jobs, the Hart Cunningham administration will pressure prosecutors to end discriminatory sentencing and for-profit prison programs.
-Hart Cunningham recognizes that the fight to narrow the income gap will be won by addressing discrimination and closing the inequality gap.
-These means and others commit the Hart Cunningham administration committed to delivering prosperity and security to all Americans because no man, woman or child should live in poverty.
+Finally, Cunningham realizes you cannot fight economic inequality without challenging racial bias.
+Because white job applicants presently receive more callbacks than black job applicants do, the Cunningham Administration will increase enforcement of America’s employment discrimination laws.
+To address incarceration linked to poverty and lack of employment, the Cunningham Administration will collaborate with prosecutors to end discriminatory sentencing and for-profit prison programs.
+The Cunningham Administration is committed to delivering prosperity and security to all Americans because no man, woman or child should live in poverty.

 King, Martin Luther, Jr. Where Do We Go From Here: Chaos or Community?
 Boston: Beacon Press, 1967.
 Print